seek-oss/aec/CONTRIBUTING.md

 To release:

-- visit the [release](https://github.com/seek-oss/aec/releases) page and edit the draft release
+- visit the [release](https://github.com/seek-oss/aec/releases) page and edit the pre-prepared draft release
 - check the tag version number and release notes are good to go
 - click `Publish release`.
 This will
   - tag the commit